pytest-dev/pytest-timeout/README.rst

 the test the signal handler will dump the stack of any other threads running to stderr and use ``pytest.fail()`` to interrupt the test.

-The benefit of this method is that the py.test process is not terminated and the test run can complete normally.
+The benefit of this method is that the pytest process is not terminated and the test run can complete normally.

 The main issue to look out for with this method is that it may